MA and Master’s Publishing programmes

 - Publishing at Oxford Brookes is rated number 2 in the 2019 Guardian University Guide, in the category Journalism, Publishing and Public Relations - the top-rated publishing programme

-- Unrivalled industry links and networking - excellent level of employability*
+- Unrivalled industry links and networking - 100 per cent graduate employability*

 - The programmes have been awarded the Creative Skillset tick by experts working in the creative industries

 - Taught by staff who have written many of the key texts on publishing

 - Extensive list of visiting speakers and associate lecturers who are leading industry specialists

 - Unrivalled access to work experience in Oxford, London and elsewhere